Porsche's Mueller called in to steer VW through crisis

 "He is a good choice even though he may be seen as a transitory CEO until another internal candidate such as VW brand CEO Diess has earned their stripes," Evercore ISI analyst Arndt Ellinghorst said.

-Mueller is known for a laid-back style, often appearing at car shows in a casual jumper rather than the expensively tailored suits favored by fellow executives.
+Mueller is known for a laid-back style, often appearing at car shows in a casual jumper rather than the expensively tailored suits favoured by fellow executives.

 But he does not lack ambition.